Muhaddil/FiveM-MilageVehicleFailure/README.md

 ## Features

 - **Motor Failure**: Completely disables the vehicle's engine by turning it off and reducing engine health to zero.
-After 30 seconds, the engine cools down and returns to normal.
+(This is disabled by default) After 30 seconds, the engine cools down and returns to normal.

 - **Tire Burst**: Randomly causes one of the vehicle's tires to burst, if the tires can burst.
 The player is notified when a tire has burst.